 Paying Exfiltration Ransoms

-In addition to extorting payment for a decryption utility, current strains of crypto-ransomware like Ryuk, Sodinokibi, Netwalker, and Egregor often try to exfiltrate files.
-Hackers can then require an extra settlement in exchange for not publishing this information or selling it.
-Unfortunately, there exists no method to prove that exfiltrated files have been completely deleted by the hacker.
-In fact, in numerous instances the threat actor has little control about where the information ends up.
-Paying an exfiltration ransom does not eliminate the need for getting the guidance of privacy lawyers, conducting an investigation into which data were compromised, and performing the required alerts to impacted entities.
-In general, paying an exfiltration ransom is not recommended.
+In addition to extorting payment for a decryption tool, modern variants of crypto-ransomware like Ryuk, Maze, DopplePaymer, and Egregor often attempt to steal (or "exfiltrate") files.
+Hackers can then require an additional ransom for not publishing this information on the dark web.
+Sadly, there exists no method to guarantee that exfiltrated data have been totally deleted by the threat actor.
+Actually, in many cases the TA has little control over the disposition of the data.
+Settling an exfiltration ransom does not free you from the need for getting the advice of legal counsel, conducting an audit on which files were taken, and sending the required notifications to impacted entities.
+In almost all cases, paying an exfiltration ransom is not recommended.

-Progent has delivered online and on-premises IT services across the United States for more than 20 years and has earned Microsoft's Gold Partner designation in the Datacenter and Cloud Productivity competencies.
-Progent's team of SBEs includes professionals who have been awarded high-level certifications in foundation technologies such as Cisco infrastructure, VMware virtualization, and major distributions of Linux.
-Progent's cybersecurity experts have earned internationally recognized certifications including CISM, CISSP, and GIAC.
-(Refer to certifications earned by Progent consultants).
-Progent also offers guidance in financial and Enterprise Resource Planning applications.
-This breadth of skills allows Progent to salvage and integrate the undamaged parts of your information system after a ransomware attack and rebuild them rapidly into an operational system.
-Progent has collaborated with leading insurance providers like Chubb to help businesses recover from ransomware attacks.
+Progent has provided online and onsite IT services throughout the United States for more than two decades and has earned Microsoft's Gold Partner designation in the Datacenter and Cloud Productivity competencies.
+Progent's roster of subject matter experts includes consultants who have earned advanced certifications in foundation technology platforms such as Cisco infrastructure, VMware virtualization, and popular Linux distros.
+Progent's data security experts have earned internationally recognized certifications including CISA, CISSP-ISSAP, and CRISC.
+(See Progent's certifications).
+Progent also offers top-tier support in financial management and Enterprise Resource Planning application software.
+This breadth of skills gives Progent the ability to identify and consolidate the undamaged pieces of your network following a ransomware attack and reconstruct them quickly into an operational network.
+Progent has collaborated with leading insurance carriers like Chubb to assist organizations clean up after ransomware assaults.

-Contact Progent about Ransomware Settlement Services in Bakersfield
+Contact Progent about Crypto-Ransomware Settlement Negotiation Services in Bakersfield

-To contact with Progent about crypto-ransomware settlement services in Bakersfield, call Progent at 800-462-8800 or go to Contact Progent.
+To get in touch with Progent about ransomware settlement negotiation services in Bakersfield, call Progent at 800-462-8800 or go to Contact Progent.